Why this new translation is so good

 • The lord is describing an exquisite performance of high culture.
 The first four lines set a steady tempo, and describe the cook dancing with the ox.
 The tempo then doubles, and as the knife slices here, and there, we realise that the cook isn’t just dancing, he’s creating music.

-• Mair’s words translate almost none of this.
-We get some rhythm at the start, though the words themselves make no sense: wherever the cook’s hand touched, or shoulder leaned, or foot stepped, or knee nudged, the flesh would fall away?
-Far from describing an exquisite dance, Mair has the cook wrestling with the ox!
-The quick, two-step rhythm of the middle section, and the imagery of guiding and playing the knife, isn’t translated at all.
+• Note how Mair’s words translate almost none of this.
+He does provide some rhythm at the start, but far from describing an exquisite dance, Mair has the cook wrestling with the ox, with the flesh somehow being swept off the ox whenever the cook’s hand touches, and shoulder leans, and foot steps, and knee nudges.
+The quick two-step rhythm of the middle section, and the imagery of guiding and playing the knife, isn’t translated at all.
 In the closing two lines the grammar has been altered and the parallelism lost.

 • Incidentally, in Mair’s translation the lord’s name is Lord Wenhui.
 In mine it’s Cultured Benevolent Lord.
-‘Cultured Benevolent’ is a posthumous title, and Chuang Tzu has chosen this title for a reason.
+‘Cultured Benevolent’ (Wenhui) is a posthumous title, and Chuang Tzu has chosen this title for a reason.
 He is comically putting a cultured, benevolent lord down into the bloody, grimy kitchen.
 Mair neglects to translate this, and thus robs the reader of the comedic value of the story.
-(Again, I don’t mean to single out Mair; no one else translates this name either.)

 top of page